isomerpages/govtech-stp/_travel-checklist/checklists/travel-checklist-categoryiv.md

 <div style="padding:10px 10px 10px 10px; margin-bottom:0px; line-height:1.35; background-color:#d5d5d5; font-size:18px;">&#9744;  <i><b>A) Immigration Clearance and Registering Proof of Vaccination</b></i></div>

 <div style="padding:10px 10px 10px 10px; margin-bottom:10px; line-height:1.35; background-color:#f8f8f8; font-size:18px;"><p style="line-height:1.35;">During immigration clearance, provide all documents, including proof of tests, and information required by the immigration officer.
-Upon clearance, <b>air travellers</b> will receive an email, as provided in the SG Arrival Card (see Stage 1D), of their <b><a href="https://www.ica.gov.sg/public-education/electronic-visit-pass-(e-pass)-replaces-inked-endorsements-for-foreign-visitors-arriving-in-singapore-via-air-checkpoints" target="_blank">e-Pass (i.e. Visit Pass)</a> which will state the period of stay granted</b>.
+Upon clearance, <b>air travellers</b> will receive an email, as provided in the SG Arrival Card (see Stage 1E), of their <b><a href="https://www.ica.gov.sg/public-education/electronic-visit-pass-(e-pass)-replaces-inked-endorsements-for-foreign-visitors-arriving-in-singapore-via-air-checkpoints" target="_blank">e-Pass (i.e. Visit Pass)</a> which will state the period of stay granted</b>.
 Travellers who are cleared for entry via Land or Sea, will continue to have their passports physically endorsed.</p>

-<p style="line-height:1.35;"><a href="/health/vtsg" target="_blank">Fully vaccinated travellers</a> who meet the following conditions <b>must clear immigration at the manual counters and request the immigration officer to register their vaccination details in their TraceTogether App</b> (see Stage 1E):</p>
+<p style="line-height:1.35;"><a href="/health/vtsg" target="_blank"><b>Fully vaccinated travellers</a> can ask the immigration officer to register their vaccination details in their TraceTogether App</b> (see Stage 1F):</p>

 <ol style="padding-left: 20px; font-size:18px; margin-bottom:0px; list-style-type:lower-roman;">
 	<li style="padding-left: 20px; font-size:18px; margin-top:0px; margin-bottom:0px; line-height:1.35;">Aged 12 and above; </li>